rit-igm-web/igme-330-shared/hw/hw-2.md

 # HW-2 - Audio Visualizer - *Ultimate Version*

-#### Assignment fully updated, scoring rubric can be found attached to Assignment Dropbox in myCourses.
+#### Scoring rubric can be found attached to Assignment Dropbox in myCourses.

 ## Overview
 - Build your ***ultimate version*** of the Audio Visualizer!